UAVs Beneath the Surface: Cooperative Autonomy for Subterranean Search and Rescue in DARPA SubT: Conclusion

 We would like to thank the members of the CTU-CRAS-NORLAB team who participated in the design and development of the \ac{uav} and \ac{ugv} hardware platforms, software development, simulations, testing and general support.
 Namely: Ruslan Agishev, Afzal Ahmad, Teymur Azayev, Jan Bayer, Tommy Bouchard-Lebrun, Petr Čížek, Simon-Pierre Deschênes, Jan Faigl, Olivier Gamache, Alexandre Guénette, Bedřich Himmel, Jakub Janoušek, Tomáš Krajník, Vladimír Kubelka, Denis Ouellet, Tomáš Petříček, François Pomerleau, Miloš Prágr, Tomáš Rouček, Vojtěch Šalanský, Martin Škarytka, Vojtěch Spurný, Arsen Tkachev, Maxime Vaidis, Volodymyr Zabulskyi, Karel Zimmermann, and Martin Zoula.

-This work was partially funded by the \acf{darpa}, by the CTU grant no. SGS20/174/OHK3/3T/13, by the Czech Science Foundation (GAČR) under research project no. 20-29531S, by TAČR project no. FW03010020, by the OP VVV funded project CZ.02.1.01/0.0/0.0/16 019/0000765 ``Research Center for Informatics", and by the NAKI II project no. DG18P02OVV069.
+This work was partially funded by the \acf{darpa}, by the CTU grant no. SGS20/174/OHK3/3T/13, by the Czech Science Foundation (GAČR) under research project no. 20-29531S, by TAČR project no. FW03010020, by the OP VVV funded project CZ.02.1.01/0.0/0.0/16 019/0000765 ``Research Center for Informatics", by the European Union's Horizon 2020 research and innovation programme AERIAL-CORE under grant agreement no. 871479, and by the NAKI II project no. DG18P02OVV069.